LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Downloading pack archives may require passing extra command-line options to `curl` for authentication.
 A common solution is to use a personal access token.
 The details depend on the server software.
-For example:
+An example when using GitHub:

 	| ?- packs::install(foo, bar, 1:1:2, [curl('--header "Authorization: token foo42"')]).

-Or:
+Another example when using GitLab:

 	| ?- packs::install(foo, bar, 1:1:2, [curl('--header "PRIVATE-TOKEN: foo42"')]).